-After having a conversation with someone else who happens to also hate the question, I started thinking about the most common types of people who have been prone to asking me this question in the annoying way that makes me want to hit a snowman:
+After having a conversation with someone else who happens to also hate the question, "where are you from," I started thinking about the most common types of people who have been prone to asking me this question in the annoying way that makes me want to hit a snowman:

-I admit, when I thought about it like this, it made me laugh out of amusement.
+I admit, when I thought about it in this generic breakdown, it made me laugh out of amusement.
 We’re all just people with stories, each a piece of one large colourful mosaic that makes up this beautiful, crazy world.

 I oft like to turn the question around on the other person, and sometimes it’s funny, especially when it’s another person of colour and they look at me like, “What do you mean where am I from?
 I’m from Amsterdam!”
 That has actually happened to me.
 At least he was able to give me good directions to what I was looking for, but otherwise he seemed baffled as to why I'd ask him where he is from.